by Lasse Eilers | 4,1 / 5,0 | Approximate reading time: 7 Minutes

 Affiliate Links

-The Yamaha P-series has long been a favorite of pianists looking for an affordable and highly portable instrument for practice and gigging.
-20 years ago in college, I shared an apartment with an incredibly gifted pianist from Poland, who swore by his Yamaha P-80.
-The current equivalent of that model is the newly released P-125A, and it’s still the de-facto standard for a compact piano that’s easy to use and easy to carry around while delivering a convincing sound and feel.
+The Yamaha P-series has long been a favorite of pianists looking for an affordable and portable instrument for practice and gigging.
+20 years ago in college, I shared an apartment with an incredibly gifted pianist who swore by his Yamaha P-80.
+The current equivalent is the P-225, and it’s still the de-facto standard for a compact piano that’s easy to use and easy to carry around while delivering a convincing sound and feel.

 And what’s not to like?
-The P-125A doesn’t offer many bells and whistles, but that’s the whole point!
-Most people – especially beginners – don’t need a ton of options; they need an instrument they can turn on and start playing.
-And the P-125A excels at that, just like the P-80 did 20 years ago.
-The main piano sound was sampled from the renowned Yamaha CFIIIS concert grand and offers string resonance, key-off samples, and damper resonance.
-The Graded Hammer Standard (GHS) keyboard emulates the touch and feel of an acoustic grand with heavier keys in the bass and lighter keys in the high range.
-And despite its compact size, the P-125 features a four-speaker system that delivers the full range of a grand piano sound.
+The main piano sound was sampled from the renowned Yamaha CFX concert grand and offers Virtual Resonance Modeling Lite (VRM Lite) and key-off samples.
+The Graded Hammer Compact (GHC) keyboard emulates the touch and feel of an acoustic grand.
+And despite its compact size, the P-225 features a speaker system with Intelligent Acoustic Control (IAC) and a Stereophonic Optimizer effect that delivers the full range of a grand piano sound.
 At the end of the day, that’s really all you need.

 Affiliate Links

 Looking for a classier look?
 The Yamaha Arius series features affordable home pianos that more closely resemble real pianos than their portable counterparts.
-With many features descended from the manufacturer’s more expensive models, the Arius series is perfect for beginners who want an instrument that gives them the true piano experience right from the start.
+With many features descended from the manufacturer’s more expensive models, this digital piano is perfect for beginners who want an instrument that gives them the true piano experience right from the start.

 Despite its affordable price, the YDP-145 Arius features a piano sound sampled from the manufacturer’s top-of-the-line CFX concert grand piano.
 It also emulates the complex resonances of the piano sound using Yamaha’s VRM Lite modeling technology.
 The GHS keyboard (Graded Hammer Standard) has slightly heavier-feeling keys in the bass register, just like a real grand piano.